SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Instrument Configuration Optimization

 For the detector technology in the \verb|BoloCalc| sensitivity calculations, we always assume HEMT amplifiers for $\nu$ < 10 GHz and bolometers for $\nu$ > 10 GHz.
 Bolometers formally have slightly better sensitivities than HEMT amplifiers, but we cannot use bolometers at $\nu$ < 10 GHz due to the technical limitations described in the previous section, so we choose to use them to the lowest possible frequency, $\nu=10$~GHz (see Sec. \ref{sec:bolocalc}).
 We use the focal plane area as a proxy for the cost of the instrument.
 To estimate the total area, we assume that a single detector centered at $\nu=150$~GHz is coupled to a feedhorn antenna occupying a focal plane area of $5.25^{2}$~mm$^{2}$~\cite{Simon2016} and scale the areas of all other detector channels as $1/\nu^{2}$.
 The area, $A$, is then a function of \emph{SPECTER}'s central frequencies and is summed over both the frequencies and the number of detectors:

-Here, DP stands for dual-polarization --- we assume that feedhorns at $\nu<500$~GHz are dual-polarization-sensitive.
+Here, DF stands for detectors per feedhorn.
+We assume that feedhorns at $\nu<500$~GHz are dual-polarization-sensitive.
 Effectively, at these frequencies we have two detectors for the cost of one (i.e., two detectors per feedhorn antenna).
+For HEMT frequencies, we have two detector diodes per polarization resulting in four detectors per feedhorn in total.

 Although we have both a clear cost function and a quantity that we want to maximize, we do not use a standard constrained optimization approach (e.g., via Lagrange multipliers).
 This is because the $\chi^{2}$ (cost) surface in our case is expected to be very uneven, with valleys of local minima.
 Therefore, to systematize our approach in finding a possible instrument configuration, we follow two main steps: band and detector count optimizations.
 We first select the bands that are optimal for measuring the $\mu$-distortion, as described further below.
 Then we determine the number of detectors needed at each band to reach a $\sim 5\sigma$ detection for a specified integration time and sky fraction used in the final analysis, while keeping the overall area of the instrument below a specified threshold.